-If you could change three things about your present day life, in a sentence or two, what would they be?
-What is your current relationship situation?
-If you are in a relationship, who are you in relationship with?
+6. If you could change three things about your present day life, in a sentence or two, what would they be?
+7. What is your current relationship situation?
+8. If you are in a relationship, who are you in relationship with?
 Please give us their first name(s).
-Do you live together?
+9. Do you live together?
 How many years have you been together?
-Have you ever been widowed, separated, or divorced?
+10. Have you ever been widowed, separated, or divorced?
 If yes, in what year?
-Do you have any other significant relationship(s)?
-If you have children, list their first name(s), gender(s) and age(s).
+11. Do you have any other significant relationship(s)?
+12. If you have children, list their first name(s), gender(s) and age(s).
 Please also indicate if they are from a previous relationship.
+You may wish to include pregnancies that didn't reach full term.